The ten best reasons to visit the Northern Territory

 We don't have time to list every reason, so we've narrowed it down to ten.

 Here they are – the best of the best – the top ten reasons to visit the Northern Territory.

 1. You'll discover a rich culture

 The NT has a rich and proud tradition of embracing its Aboriginal history.
-From the secluded beauty of Nhulunbuy, to sharing stories of the Dreaming in the shadow of Uluru, to showcasing Aboriginal art in one of Darwin's many galleries, the Territory's connection with native culture is unmatched.
+From the secluded beauty of Nhulunbuy, to sharing stories of the Dreaming in the shadow of Uluru, to showcasing Aboriginal art in one of many galleries located throughout the Northern Territory, our connection with native culture is unmatched.

 2. Your tastebuds will be tantalised